Felix3242/Inventory-Manager/README.md

-# Inventory-manager
+# Inventory-Manager
-Program that manages and tracks a company's inventory
+A program that manages and tracks a company's inventory